There are usually three reasons clients opt to plant pleached trees – privacy, privacy and privacy.

 Trees for privacy

-Unlike walls and fences that may need planning permission to extend beyond their standard height, there is no legislation in place at present to govern the planting of screening trees.
-Because of this we often find that pleached and espalier trees are planted in front of walls and fences to create added privacy without the fuss of having to approach the relevant authorities for permission to extend walls and fences.
+Unlike walls and fence panels that may need planning permission to extend beyond their standard height, there is no legislation in place at present to govern the planting of screening trees.
+Because of this we often find that pleached and espalier trees are planted in front of walls and fences to create added privacy screening without the fuss of having to approach the relevant authorities for permission to extend walls and fences.
 This makes them appealing to home owners and garden designers alike.

-While a high garden wall or fence can be rather unsightly and unneighbourly, particularly for small gardens. we often find that planners actively promote the planting of trees instead.
+While a high garden wall or fence panels can be rather unsightly and unneighbourly, particularly for small gardens. we often find that planners actively promote the planting of trees instead.
 In 99% of cases, screening trees planted in front of a wall or fence have a huge positive impact.
-They create added architectural interest and can bring a monotonous boring wall or fence to life.
-We often hear customers say they have completely transformed their gardens.
+They create year round architectural interest and can bring a monotonous boring wall or fence to life.
+We often hear customers say they have completely transformed their garden space.
 In our experience neighbours enjoy the addition too.
 This is probably why they are becoming increasingly popular around the world.

 How do I plant Pleached or Espalier Trees?